"And my hands are much better after switching from pump soap to your bar soap for my frequent hand washing—no more dry knuckles!"

 Mia Barnard from our Facebook page

 Old-Fashioned Lye Soap is great for bathing, shampooing, and washing clothes.
-Its only scent is the pure, clean soap smell.
-The age-old soap making process we use creates a bar that is moisturizing, lathers well and is long-lasting.
+Its only scent is the pure, clean soap smell, aka unscented.
+The age-old soap-making process we use creates a bar that is moisturizing, lathers well and is long-lasting.

 We don't want to brag, but this is probably a finer soap than Grandma used to make.
 We start with fresh food-grade oils in our bars—olive oil, soy oil, and palm kernel oils.
-Lye is what converts the fats to soap, but none of the caustic solution is left after saponification.
+Lye is what converts the fats to soap, but not any of the caustic lye is left after saponification.
 In the process, glycerin is formed.
 Considered a humectant, glycerin draws moisture from the air to soften your skin.

 "I just wanted to say 'thanks' for your amazing soap.
 I love handmade soap but don't have the time to make it.
 It means a lot to me that you take the time to make such awesome soap that is also good for people and the planet.
 I wish more people knew why they should use soap like yours.
 I will definitely be a customer for life!"